Oelnbod/oelnbod.github.io/about.markdown

 <p></p>
 Hi, I am a person (yes, really).

-I am a student programmer(rust and python), an advocate for digital privacy and cybersecurity and a photographer.
+I am a student programmer, an advocate for digital privacy and cybersecurity and a photographer.
 My photos areavailable here: https://www.pexels.com/@oelnbod/

-My preffered distro is rocky Linux.
+My (current) preffered distro is rocky Linux.

-My username comes from removing the first and last characters from my name (Joel Body) and the addition of my middle initial.
+My username comes from removing the first and last characters from my name (Joel Nelson Body) and the addition of my middle initial.
+Looking up "Body" or a computer is a bad idea. *Never* Call me Oelnbod or my full name in person. 😃

 Everything written here (excluding other's works) is CC0, but I would appreciate credit.
+My photos on Pexels are licensed under the pexels license: [https://www.pexels.com/license/](https://www.pexels.com/license/)

 Schedule: whenever I feel like it.